 The CCG will be the main force escalating tensions in the South China and East China seas in the near future.
 In addition to boosting their naval operational capabilities, countries such as Taiwan, Japan, Vietnam and the Philippines should consider their potential responses to China’s growing CCG capabilities.
 That should include promoting cooperation on maritime domain awareness and strengthening exchanges with the US Coast Guard.

 It’s also important to pay attention to the development of the CCG, given the CCG’s complementary role alongside the PLAN in controlling disputed reefs and rocks in the South China Sea.
 It will be most important to stress the South China and East China seas and the Taiwan Strait in the overall regional security assessment and give greater consideration to China’s evolving joint coastal defence capability.
 Incorporating the CCG into possible scenarios for conflict in the Taiwan Strait should be a pressing issue for Taiwan, the US and their regional allies.

-Eli Huang is an assistant research fellow of the Prospect Foundation in Taiwan.
-She is also special assistant to Dr Chong-Pin Lin, former deputy minister of national defense in Taiwan.
-Views expressed are her own and do not necessarily represent the views of the Prospect Foundation.
+Eli Huang is an assistant research fellow at the Foundation on Asia–Pacific Peace Studies in Taipei.
+She is also special assistant to Dr Chong-Pin Lin, former deputy minister of national defence in Taiwan.
+The views expressed in this post are her own and do not necessarily represent the views of her employers.